Finding Time to Read

 And if these don’t work for you, well, keep a book at the ready in the one place a mother can usually find two minutes of peace.

 P.S.
-This is a great thing to add to your time budget!
+Reading is a great thing to add to your time budget!

 Similar Posts